Quick Highlights:

 - Programs include a mix of general education and major-specific courses.

-- The Bureau of Labor Statistics reports that someone with a bachelor’s degree typically earns about $500 more each week than someone with just a high school diploma.
+- The Bureau of Labor Statistics reports that someone with a bachelor’s degree typically earns $597 more each week than someone with just a high school diploma.

 You might be wondering, “What is a bachelors degree?”
 Bachelor’s degrees are the most common degrees sought by college-bound students.
 They are also known as a baccalaureate degree.
 These undergraduate degrees are available in a variety of fields.
 Bachelor’s degrees are typically earned in four years of full-time study.